kimozhang/vue-element-popup/README.md

-# A imperative pop-up dialog based on el-dialog in ElemenetUI
+# An imperative pop-up dialog based on el-dialog in ElemenetUI